Help us celebrate the UK’s wildlife

 More information

-• As the UK’s central bank, one of our most important jobs is to make sure that you have a choice in how you can safely pay for things, which includes providing high-quality banknotes that you can use with confidence.
+• As the UK’s central bank, one of our most important jobs is to make sure that you have a choice in how you can safely pay for things and that you can do so safely.

-While the use of cash for transactions has declined over the past decade, it is still the preferred payment method for around one in five people and used by many more.
+While the use of cash for transactions has declined over the past 20 years, it remains the preferred payment method for around one in seven people and is used by many more.
+The value of cash in circulation has also continued to increase, reaching £91.5 billion at the end of February 2026.

-• In deciding what theme to use, we considered the following criteria:
+In deciding what theme to use, we considered the following criteria, which was published as part of the 2025 consultation:

 • symbolises the UK: The theme should have a direct link to, and therefore represent the UK, eg celebrating individuals from a range of fields and backgrounds who are important to UK history or specific landscapes and landmarks from different parts of the UK.